 The storable food industry is plagued with new resellers and manufacturers who have sought to cash in on the food storage craze.
-In the past few years, the "Survival Food Bucket" and "Emergency Food Bucket" method of food storage has become quite popular with these companies.
-We thought that these were good too - until we discovered otherwise, then we dropped them.
-What we have learned is the following facts:
+In the past few years, the "Survival Food Bucket" and "Emergency Food Bucket" and plastic "Totes" method of prepared food storage supplies has become quite popular with numerous companies.
+We thought that these were good too - until we discovered otherwise, then we dropped them as being undesirable and unrecommended for a real food storage program.

-2) Cheap Food - Manufacturers cut corners here on purpose by taking the following steps: Meals are created from the cheapest foods possible to cut costs.
+2) Cheap Food.
+Manufacturers cut corners here on purpose by taking the following steps: Meals are created from the cheapest foods possible to cut production costs.
 Examine any of the menu offerings and you will see what we mean.
 The ingredients are largely carbohydrates and cheap filler products.

 3) Repetitive meals are also very common (no meal variety and poor nutrition) which you will QUICKLY tire of.
 Several manufacturers ONLY sell survival food buckets or totes, they don't even offer any real food choices, we do not consider any of these to be real food storage companies.
 You're stuck with eating the same meals over and over again (up to hundreds of times in a "plan").
 You also cannot seperate out any of the ingredients and prepare something else from them - you're literally "stuck" with the same meal, same flavor, taste, texture and preparations they've provided over and over again.
 This is why they hope you never try to survive on their meal plans because it will reveal just how impractical and unsatifying they really are.